nestjs/docs.nestjs.com/content/application-context.md

 bootstrap();
 ```

-And as mentioned at [Lifecycle events](./fundamentals/lifecycle-events.md) chapter, that will trigger few lifecycle hooks.
+And as mentioned in the [Lifecycle events](./fundamentals/lifecycle-events.md) chapter, that will trigger lifecycle hooks.

 #### Example